Archive::Zip(3pm) - phpMan

 Construct a new member from the given directory. $directoryName

-must be a valid name on your file system; it doesn't have to exist.
+must be a valid name on your file system; it does not have to

 If given, $zipname will be the name of the zip member; it must be a